andrewdyang/ChessProject/README.md

 # ChessProject
-Chess game with unique rules and twists, written in C# with object-oriented approach Built using Windows Presentation Foundation (WPF)
+Chess game with unique rules and twists, written in C# with object-oriented approach.
+Built using Windows Presentation Foundation (WPF).

 Unique rules compared to chess
 1. Each piece have different perks and skills.